Skip to content

 prexorctl group info <name>

-Shows three side-by-side cards (config, scaling, template) plus the running-instance table for the group.
+Without --json, opens an interactive view with three cards (config, scaling, template) and the running-instance table for the group.
+Instances are fetched from GET /api/v1/services?group=<name>.
+In the interactive view:

 group create